-Join Alan Simon for an in-depth discussion in this video Maturity models, part of The Modern Enterprise Data Environment.
+Join Alan Simon for an in-depth discussion in this video Maturity models, part of Big Data Foundations: Building Architecture and Teams.

 - Maturity models can be a very important tool for you as you track your progress with Enterprise data management.
 They allow you to honestly answer questions along the lines of How well are we really doing with your enterprise data efforts?
 While it's true that you can track progress along your road map and the work plans for individual projects, they only tell part of the story.
 Those documents tell you what has been built and deployed at various stages.
 However, just because capabilities and components are available doesn't mean that they are being used to their fullest potential, or maybe even used at all.

 You also won't be able to tell from road maps and project plans if your new capabilities have been accepted by business users and IT staff members.
 This is where maturity models can help.
 Maturity models present you with a small number of stages, typically somewhere between three and five, and then describe in detail what an organization at any given level looks like and how it acts, and then what has to occur to be able to move to the next level.
 In this simple example, we see a three stage model, and a company that's at level one can only move forward to level two by achieving whatever the model specifies.

 If this seems like a work-intensive task to create a model for your organization, here's good news.
 There's plenty of enterprise data maturity models that are readily available from a variety of sources, and most are easily accessible via the internet.
 So review the ones that are out there and choose one that seems closest to what your particular enterprise data management initiative is trying to accomplish on behalf of your organization.
 You don't need to adopt it exactly as is, either.
 You can tailor the model that you choose as you need to include important facets for your enterprise that may not have been included in the one you selected.